 I also use less sugar than other recipes suggest.
 This is a general rule of thumb in my jam making, as I do like a tarter jam.

-Not So Much Bang for Buck – But Worth It!
+Not So Much Bang for Buck – But Really Worth It!

 Being smaller than plums and greengages, you don’t get so much bang for the buck from jamming damsons, and stoning them before cooking takes away a lot of the fruit, so most people cook the fruit and pick the stones out as they go along.
 A good tip is to count the damsons before you cook them, as then you’ll have an idea of how many stones you need to pick out.

 I roughly followed The Boy Who Bakes Edd Kimber’s recipe, although there are loads of simple recipes out there on google.
 I adapted the amounts, using 1.25kg of damsons, 1.25kg of sugar and 300ml of water, which made 4 1lb jars of the strikingly coloured jam.

 At roughly 25p a jar, that’s not to be sniffed at, especially when Wilkin and Sons damson jam retails at nearly 10 times that amount.
 Yours will be much tastier, too.